w33ladalah/penguin-ice-braker-game/README.md

 A fun and challenging hexagonal puzzle game built with React and Canvas.

 ## Game Objective
 Move the penguin around the ice, breaking each tile as you step on it.
 Try to break all the ice tiles without getting stuck!
-You can try the demo [here](https://penguin.rzqlabs.cloud).

 ## Features
 - **Canvas-based hexagonal board rendering**